At dinner with Putin, menu of Crimean flounder and Russian grievances

-ST PETERSBURG Russia You can’t say Vladimir Putin lacks a pointed sense of humour.
-The entrée at the Russian president's dinner for news agency editors on Saturday night was “Crimean flounder.”
+ST PETERSBURG, Russia May 25 You can't say Vladimir Putin lacks a pointed sense of humour.
+The entrée at the Russian president's dinner for news agency editors on Saturday night was "Crimean flounder."
 No kidding.

 "We have some contacts," he shrugged.
 "But now I have to go speak with Mr. (Francois) Hollande and Mrs. (Angela) Merkel," the French president and the German chancellor, respectively.